-Every six months one each of lower A, B and C line must be tested for minimum 45 % of the rated strength.
+Every six months one A&B and one C&D line must be tested for minimum 45 % of the rated strength.
 If the line fails under the load test or does not return to its specified length all the corresponding lines must be replaced (e.g. if the line is rated 100 kg. it must withhold 45 kg. or more)

-Professional use of gliders: Schooling and competition flying requires more frequent line inspection and replacement of A, B, C and brake lines.
+Professional use of wings: Schooling and competition flying requires more frequent line inspection and replacement of A&B, C&D and brake lines.

-9.5.1 LAYOUT
+8.6.1 LAYOUT